-I'm an Alabamian living in Virginia with my wife, among my kids and grandkids, between the Blue Ridge and beaches; and surrounded by battlefields.
-I'm married to a beautiful Birmingham girl, and she has made my life beautiful.
+I'm an Alabama Boy living in Virginia with my wife, Kady, among my kids and grandkids, between the Blue Ridge and beaches; and surrounded by battlefields.
+I'm married to a beautiful Birmingham girl, and she has made my life wonderful.
 We chose the Old Dominion in retirement to be close to our family.

 I grew up in Birmingham, the middle son of a railroad man and a country girl.